Department of Social Services

 The SSBG also supports direct service programs, grant programs, and programs and services provided by other state agencies.
 Programs supported with SSBG funds include: community-based services, protective services for the elderly, emergency shelters for the homeless, shelters for victims of domestic violence, child day care services, services for SAGA clients, and the Supported Employment Program.
 Funds also provide administrative staff support for housing programs, including emergency shelters for the homeless, shelters for victims of domestic violence, rent banks, and the security deposit program.

-Funding to state agencies includes: Department of Public Health for day care licensing; Department of Mental Retardation for supported employment; Office of Protection and Advocacy for advocacy services for people with disabilities; Commission on Deaf and Hearing Impaired for protective services; Board of Education and Services for the Blind for community integration and support; and Department of Mental Health and Addiction Services for substance abuse treatment, supportive housing, outpatient counseling, independent and transitional living, and information and referral.
+Funding to state agencies includes: Department of Mental Retardation for supported employment; Office of Protection and Advocacy for advocacy services for people with disabilities; Commission on Deaf and Hearing Impaired for protective services; Board of Education and Services for the Blind for community integration and support; and Department of Mental Health and Addiction Services for substance abuse treatment, supportive housing, outpatient counseling, independent and transitional living, and information and referral.

-In addition, DSS provides SSBG funds for more than 113 programs through private non-profit and municipal service providers.
+In addition, DSS provides SSBG funds for more than 194 programs through private non-profit and municipal service providers.
 Services include: adult day care, substance abuse counseling, home-delivered meals, protective services for children, information and referral, case management, family planning, legal services, services for persons with disabilities and employment.
-In the last year, 337,394 adults and 137,176 children received services from programs supported by SSBGs.
+In the last year, 347,065 adults and 114,666 children received services from programs supported by SSBG funds.

 Under the federal Community Services Block Grant program, DSS funnels 90 percent of the funds received to local community action agencies.
 They leverage public and private grants to help low-income people with programs such as employment and training, Head Start, childcare, neighborhood services, meals-on-wheels, and crisis intervention.

-Through the Neighborhood Facilities Program, DSS provides grants for planning, site preparation, construction, renovation, and acquisition of facilities for child care centers, elderly centers, multi-purpose human resource centers, domestic violence programs, emergency shelters, shelters for the homeless, food distribution facilities, and accommodations for people with HIV.
-In the past year, DSS obtained approval from the State Bonding Commission for eight projects with a combined value of $3.1 million.
+Through the Neighborhood Facilities Program, DSS provides grants for planning, site preparation, construction, renovation, and acquisition of facilities for child care centers, elderly centers, multi-purpose human resource centers, domestic violence programs, emergency shelters, shelters for the homeless, food distribution facilities, and accommodations for people with HIV and AIDS.
+In the past year, DSS received approval from the State Bonding Commission for eight projects with a combined value of $3.1 million.

 Public and Government Relations

-The Public and Government Relations Office assisted thousands of elders, people with disabilities, families seeking medical coverage and the public with inquiries about DSS services.
-Among the topics of over 12,500 calls received by the office’s public information line: Medicaid, 5,042; financial assistance, 3,109; housing, 371; insurance, 138; home care, 315; elderly protective services, 245; ConnPACE, 194; general information, 131; transportation, 149; legal assistance, 122; Medicare, 199; health care, 89; managed care, 30; nursing homes, 73; employment, 53; recreation, 56; tax relief, 53; reverse annuity mortgage, 82; adult day care, 41; elderly nutrition, 50; energy assistance, 64; Connecticut Partnership for Long-term Care, 39.
-The office handles legislative and news media relations, public communications, and customer relations and advocacy.
+The Office of Public and Government Relations assisted thousands of elders, people with disabilities, families seeking medical coverage and the general public with inquiries about DSS services during SFY 2004.
+The topics of nearly 8,500 telephone and written requests for information and assistance received by one staff member give a snapshot of public interest: Medicaid, 3,853; financial assistance, 2,224; housing, 204; insurance, 66; home care, 172; elderly protective services, 189; ConnPACE, 150; general information, 63; transportation, 78; legal assistance, 80; Medicare, 145; health care, 55; managed care, 14; nursing homes, 41; employment, 30; tax relief, 28; reverse annuity mortgage, 48; adult day care, 19; elderly nutrition, 33; energy assistance, 54; Connecticut Partnership for Long-Term Care, 16.

-The Office of Legal Counsel, Regulations and Administrative Hearings is responsible for serving as an in-house counsel to the department, overseeing the promulgation of agency regulations, and providing hearings to clients who are aggrieved by an agency action.
+The Office of Legal Counsel, Regulations and Administrative Hearings is responsible for serving as an in-house counsel to the Department; overseeing the promulgation of agency regulations; and, when authorized by statute, providing hearings to clients and providers who are aggrieved by an agency action.

 In the past year, this agency continued to monitor and improve its practices in employment and contracting, giving special consideration to affirmative action goal attainment, diversity training for all employees, and contract compliance.
-At the close of the November 30, 2002, affirmative action reporting period, 33.0 percent of DSS employees were minorities, 68.0 percent were women, and .99 percent were self-proclaimed as having a disability.
-During the plan year, DSS hired 70 new employees: 25 (35.0 percent) were minorities and 54 (77.0 percent) were women.
+At the close of the November 30, 2003, affirmative action reporting period, 33% of DSS employees were minorities, 66% were women, and 1.48 percent was self-proclaimed as having a disability.
+During the plan year, DSS hired 51 new employees: 15 (29%) were minorities and 31 (60%) were women.

-As part of this ongoing commitment, the department’s affirmative action posture is reflected in the established, and Department of Economic and Community Development-approved, goals for small-, women-, and minority-owned business enterprises.
+As part of this ongoing commitment, the Department’s affirmative action posture is reflected in the established, and Department of Administrative Services-approved, goals for small-, women-, and minority-owned business enterprises.
 The agency actively solicits participation from these categories in its selection of contractors.